 Sources and channels of traffic

 Thoroughly review traffic sources (search engine or domain) and traffic medium (Cost per click, organic search).
 Also, acquisition device reports can be helpful to check the number of internet users that visit your E-commerce website through a tablet, desktop, and mobile.
 At present, around 1/3rd of E-commerce business sales take place via mobile phones.
+Therefore several companies use famous phone answering services to ease the operating processes.

 Organic Traffic filter